 They say that all roads lead to Rome – and at the height of the Roman Empire, this was certainly true across Europe!
-One of the major centres of European culture has since expanded into a vibrant metropolis with some of the oldest landmarks in the world.
+One of the major centres of European culture has since expanded into a vibrant metropolis and Italian digital nomad hub with some of the oldest landmarks in the world.
 It is also the largest nightlife centre in Italy, and is home to some of the best-known pasta dishes such as carbonara and cacio e pepe.

 Vatican City is also entirely surrounded by Rome, making it an important pilgrimage for Catholics from across the world.
-No trip to Italy is complete without visiting Rome – and even for shorter stays, it is your best chance of getting a comprehensive overview of what modern Italy is all about.
+No trip to Italy is complete without visiting Rome (even though it can lean on the expensive side) – and even for shorter stays, it is your best chance of getting a comprehensive overview of what modern Italy is all about.
+Great Airbnbs too.

 Best Places to Stay in Rome

 Rome is a massive city, with a diverse range of neighborhoods!
 If you are only in the city for a short time, we recommend staying in the city centre close to the main attractions.
 Many of them are within walking distance, and the further away attractions (such as the Colosseum) are well connected by Metro.

 Airbnb Plus is a collection of apartments that have been hand picked for their excellent interior design and customer service.
 This apartment draws inspiration from classic Italian art – with beautiful frescoes on the ceilings and ornate furnishings.
 It is only a short walk from the Pantheon, giving you quick access to all of the main historic attractions in the city.